Seed Funding Strategies for Passwordless Authentication Startups

 Global forecasts show robust growth in the passwordless market, validating investor interest.
 The market size for passwordless authentication is expected to surge significantly by 2028, driven by heightened enterprise adoption.
 In 2024 alone, Israeli cybersecurity firms raised $4 billion, signifying rapid sector growth.

-Projections indicate the identity and access management sector—where passwordless solutions dominate—is growing at a compound annual growth rate (CAGR) exceeding 15%, emphasizing the scalability and potential returns for early-stage investors.
+Projections show the identity and access management sector is growing at over 15% CAGR (compound annual growth rate).
+This highlights strong scalability and returns for early-stage investors.

 Adoption trends highlight passwordless authentication’s growing necessity.
 Passwords cause over 86 % of data breaches globally, amplifying demand for secure alternatives.
 Notably, 85 % of IT and cybersecurity professionals rank passwordless solutions as a top priority, showcasing the enterprise demand driving seed funding passwordless authentication startups.